netops2devops/netops2devops.github.io/content/posts/part1-node-network.md

 ---
 title: IPv6 infrastructure before deploying Kubernetes
-date: 2025-10-20
+date: 2025-10-22
 tags: ["IPv6", "Cilium", "Kubernetes"]
 authors: ["Kapil Agrawal"]
 comments: false
 series: ["Kubernetes in IPv6 only networks"]
 series_order: 1
-weight: 10
 ---

 IPv6 support in vanilla Kubernetes reached stable status in v1.23, yet running IPv6-only clusters still feels like a niche pursuit shrouded in wizardry and arcane magic.
 But vanilla Kubernetes is borderline useless out of the box.
 Due to its flexible nature, Kubernetes lets us build highly composable distributed systems.
 The big selling point behind Kubernetes is you get to manage (aka. orchestrate) full lifecycle of containerized applications.
 But to run those applications a Kubernetes cluster needs a few add-ons (plugins so to speak).

 Heck, you need a plugin to even build the most basic cluster i.e a Container Network Interface (CNI).
 It's a plugin which not only glues all the cluster components together but also provides networking and security capabilities for the applications running in the cluster.
 Choosing a CNI is one of the most important decisions you have to make early on.

-In this series, I will demonstrate how to configure and deploy Kubernetes in an IPv6 only environment from the ground up using battle tested, production grade components such as [k3s](https://k3s.io) and [Cilium](https://docs.cilium.io/en/stable/) which work in an IPv6 only environment and all the design considerations that go into it.
+In this blog series, I will demonstrate how to configure and deploy Kubernetes in an IPv6 only environment from the ground up using battle tested, production grade components such as [k3s](https://k3s.io) and [Cilium](https://docs.cilium.io/en/stable/) and all the network design considerations that needs to go in it.

 ## Setting up an IPv6 lab environment